Where did the Israelites cross the Red Sea?

 Geography of Mount Sinai

-As for the more volcanic nature of the “Midian Mountains” east of Aqaba, relating to the fire, smoke, quaking and sound described in Exodus 19: It is an interesting theory, but a rather naturalistic explanation for a miraculous event (especially given the Aqaba crossing theory is presented in opposition to a “naturalistic” Bitter Lakes crossing.)
+As for the volcanic nature of certain of the mountains east of Aqaba, relating to the fire, smoke, quaking and sound described in Exodus 19: It is an interesting theory, but a rather naturalistic explanation for a miraculous event (especially given the Aqaba crossing theory is presented in opposition to “naturalistic” theories).
 Exodus 19:18 states that “mount Sinai was altogether on smoke, because the Lord descended upon it in fire ….”
 The smoke was because of God’s descent, not because of the mountain “erupting.”
-(A somewhat comparable event happened at Solomon’s dedicating of the temple—1 Kings 8.)
+(A somewhat comparable event happened at Solomon’s dedicating of the temple—1 Kings 8—hardly a volcanic event.)
 Exodus 24:17 says that “the glory of the Lord was like devouring fire on the top of the mount.”
 The same mountain was also the site of the burning bush, where God spoke to Moses (Exodus 3).
 Was that also “volcanic activity”?

-The black peak of Jabal Maqla is reportedly due to a makeup of black igneous volcanic rocks (it’s also worth pointing out that much of the surrounding general mountain range is also black—as shown below).
-The Bible doesn’t say anything about residue left from His presence on the mountain—but as far as the miracle of the burning bush, the biblical account specifies that no sign of fire was left (see also the same principle in Daniel 3).
+As for the black peak of Jabal Maqla: This is reportedly due to a makeup of black igneous volcanic rocks.
+It’s also worth pointing out that much of the surrounding general mountain range is also blackened (as shown below).
+The Bible doesn’t say anything about residue left from His presence on the mountain—but as far as the miracle of the burning bush, the biblical account specifies that no sign of fire was left behind (see also the same principle at play in Daniel 3).
 Moses’ person radiated brilliant light from his close proximity to God (Exodus 34).
 A case could be made for a similar effect on the summit, rather than a literal charring of the mountain.

-Another point made for al-Lawz is that plenty of plains surround it for the Israelite camp, whereas the environs of Mousa are quite rugged and inaccessible (though there is a broader area to the south).
+Another point made for al-Lawz is that plenty of plains surround it for the Israelite camp, whereas the environs of Musa are quite rugged and inaccessible (though there are plains in this region to the north and south).
 But this fits with what Philo and Josephus recorded—the latter, that Mount Sinai was “very difficult to be ascended by men … because of the sharpness of its precipices also; nay, indeed, it cannot be looked at without pain of the eyes: and besides this, it was terrible and inaccessible” (Antiquities, 3.5.1.).

 So Which Sea Was It?